-The events of 2020 have drastically and unexpectedly accelerated the need for a new network security model.
-Zero trust security is hardly new, but it has taken centre stage — and security leaders agree it will improve security and simplify security processes for distributed teams and hybrid networks.
+The global pandemic has drastically and unexpectedly accelerated the need for a new network security model.
+Zero Trust security is hardly new, but it has taken center stage — and security leaders agree it will improve security and simplify security processes for distributed teams and hybrid networks.

-However, rolling the model out has proven to be complicated, presenting organisations with a mixed bag of successes and obstacles.
+However, rolling the model out has proven to be complicated, presenting organizations with a mixed bag of successes and obstacles.

-But many organisations find it complicated to implement a zero trust security approach.
-One key reason is that zero trust adoption is a logistical challenge, not just a technical one.
-Security modernisation often depends on the progress of user identity consolidation and cloud transformation — both complex, long-term projects.
+But many organizations find it complicated to implement a Zero Trust security approach.
+One key reason is that Zero Trust adoption is a logistical challenge, not just a technical one.
+Security modernization often depends on the progress of user identity consolidation and cloud transformation — both complex, long-term projects.

-So what is the current state of zero trust adoption?
-And what challenges have organisations faced along the way?
+So what is the current state of Zero Trust adoption?
+And what challenges have organizations faced along the way?

-To answer these questions, Forrester Consulting recently conducted a study on behalf of Cloudflare.
-The survey reached over 300 global security leaders, and polled respondents on their organisations’ successes and challenges with 2020’s changes.
+To answer these questions, during the 2020 pandemic, Forrester Consulting conducted a study on behalf of Cloudflare.
+The survey reached over 300 global security leaders, and polled respondents on their organizations’ successes and challenges with these changes.
 The study identified:

-2020 brought changes no business was prepared for.
-Fifty-two percent of security leaders surveyed identified remote work as one of the top factors impacting their IT security programs in 2020.
+The dramatic shift to remote work brought changes no business was prepared for.
+Fifty-two percent of security leaders surveyed identified remote work as one of the top factors impacting their IT security programs.

 Amidst the pandemic, the survey also identified a rise in security incidents related to corporate networks and confidential data.
 Fifty-five percent of security leaders reported that their organisation experienced an increase in phishing attacks this year.
 Additionally, 58% of security leaders said their organisation experienced a data breach of some kind.

 Simply staying connected was a challenge, as well.
 Many security teams found that their out-dated VPN platforms could not handle all the traffic of remote employees, with 46% reporting latency issues due to increased VPN usage.